Activities On-Property & In-Park

 Rides, Guides & Horses

 The Furnace Creek Stables, located at the Ranch at Furnace Creek, offers one and two hour guided trail rides, evening carriage and hay wagon rides.
 The one-hour horseback ride takes you into the valley floor where you will get a true taste of the desert.
 The two-hour ride travels into the foothills of the Funeral Mountains and offers extraordinary views of the valley below.
 The forty-five minute carriage ride takes you through the lowest golf course in the world and into the famous Death Valley date palm grove.
-The stables are open from October through mid-May.
+The stables are open from October through May 4.
 For further information, click here www.furnacecreekstables.net or call (760) 614-1018.

 Wildflower Season in Death Valley

 Although we witness some level of wildflower bloom each spring, the key to a spectacular wildflower show is rainfall.
 Death Valley received slightly more precipitation last fall than in the prior year, but forecasting the potential bloom is still difficult.
 When status updates are available from the experts, the information will be posted on this site and we hope the park will see a good wildflower bloom.

 Scenic Hiking & Walking